Bragging rights and a case of beer

-Each year, thousands of hardcore spectators and more than 400 competitors flood Johnson Valley to create the city affectionately known as “Hammertown.”
+Each year, tens of thousands of hardcore spectators and nearly 1,000 competitors flood Johnson Valley to create the city affectionately known as “Hammertown.”
 Its off-grid location emulates “Mad Max,” setting the stage for what seems like pure chaos, with some racing sprinkled in.

-King of the Hammers includes racing throughout the week, with the Mack Daddy of them all, the Nitto King of the Hammers, taking place Saturday, Feb.
+King of the Hammers includes racing throughout an entire week, with the mack daddy of them all, the Nitto Race of Kings, taking place Saturday, Feb.
 3. A race known for its carnage and chaos, only about 15% of racers who take the start finish the race.

-Fresh off his induction in the the Off-Road Motorsports Hall of Fame, Brad Lovell looks to keep his legendary streak alive by competing in his Every Man Challenge.
-Having already won the Every Man crown a total of three times, and the 4800 class 4 times, this will be Lovell’s 18th trip to the lakebed.
+Brad Lovell looks to keep his legendary streak alive by competing in the Every Man Challenge.
+Having already won the Every Man crown a total of three times, and the 4800 class 4 times, this will be Lovell’s 19th trip to the lakebed.

 - Thursday, Feb.
-9 Bryce Menzies and Shannon Campbell will also be competing alongside Chaney in the UTV Championship.
+1 Bryce Menzies will also be competing alongside Chaney in the UTV Championship.
 Menzies led lap one of last year’s race before Chaney took the lead.

 - Saturday, Feb.
-11 is the mack-daddy of them all, King of the Hammers.
-Two-time champ (and newest member of Team AMSOIL) Erik Miller will also line up with Chaney at the start.
+3 is the big race — Nitto Race of Kings.
+Two-time champ Erik Miller and three-time champ Shannon Campbell will line up with Chaney at the start.